 Operation Excellence is moving toward wider adoption.
 For example, the Private Banking division now has its own iGrafx Center of Excellence.
 The iGrafx solution is spreading to other areas as well, such as Investment Banking, and in corporate areas such as HR.

-"With the iGrafx solution, I can get answers," says the head of the BPM Capabilities group.
-"The dashboard, created in iGrafx Performance Central™, is not just a pretty picture.
+“With the iGrafx solution, I can get answers,” says the head of the BPM Capabilities group.
+“The dashboard is not just a pretty picture.
 It helps define measurements, risks, and resource allocation.
 At a high level, it gives us valuable comparisons, so we can effectively analyze what we are doing enterprise-wide.
 We can leverage easy-to-use dashboards, scorecards, and KPIs to make informed decisions.
-What we’re doing right now with the iGrafx solution, we wouldn’t be able to do with any other tool on the market."
+What we’re doing right now with the iGrafx solution, we wouldn’t be able to do with any other tool on the market.”

 Typically, it takes four to six weeks to get a completed pilot.
 Steps include: defining key performance indicators, designing a dashboard, pulling data from systems, mapping out processes, and simulating process optimization options.
 At the same time, the BPM Capabilities group is coaching and training the people from the business group so that they can take on more and more responsibility going forward.